logself1988/learning-system-programming/docs/architecture/CAQA-appendix.md

 4 topics:

-1. present a taxonomy of instruction set alternatives, and give some aualitative assessment of the advantages and disadvantages of various approaches;
+1. present a taxonomy of instruction set alternatives, and give some qualitative assessment of the advantages and disadvantages of various approaches;
 2. present and analyze some instruction set measurements that are largely independent of a specific instruction set;
 3. address the issue of languages and compilers and their bearing on instruction set architecture;
 4. show how these ideas are reflected in the RISC-V instruction set in the "Putting It All Together" section.